gumityolcu/scikit-learn-dual/doc/model_persistence.rst

 - `cloudpickle`_ can serialize certain objects which cannot be serialized by :mod:`pickle` or :mod:`joblib`, such as user defined functions and lambda functions.
-This can happen for instance, when using a :class:`~sklearn.preprocessing.FunctionTransformer` and using a custom function to transform the data.
+This can happen for instance, when using a :class:`~sklearn_dual.preprocessing.FunctionTransformer` and using a custom function to transform the data.

 .. dropdown:: Using `pickle`, `joblib`, or `cloudpickle`